 *Actual monthly financing payment will vary based on the total financing amount and the length of the repayment period.
 For example, a $5,000 spa financed for 40 months during a zero-interest promotion will cost $125 per month.

 New vs. Used Hot Tub Pros and Cons Chart

 All of the factors that go into choosing where to purchase a new or used spa can be a bit overwhelming.
 So, to help simplify your decision-making process, we've listed the most important aspects of buying a hot tub, and compared them by source:

 |Used from a Private Seller||Used from an Online Retailer||Used from a Dealer||New from a Dealer|

 When you buy a high-quality hot tub, you enter into a relationship with it—one that should last for over a decade.
 In order to ensure your hot tub's longevity, it's important to maintain it properly.
 From simple tasks like water care and changing the filters to more complex deep cleanings, winterization, and replacing worn out parts, caring for your spa is important and will allow it to take care of you.

-At Caldera®, we believe that everybody deserves a high-quality hot tub.
-We design our home spas for elegance, efficiency, and longevity, so they keep working beautifully years after they’re purchased.
+At Caldera® Spas, we believe that everybody deserves a high-quality hot tub.
+We design our home spas for elegance, efficiency, and longevity, so they keep working beautifully years after they're purchased.
 With financing options available from many of our dealers, our world-class spas are well within the reach of most homeowners.
 To see our full line of products, download our brochure.
-If you’re curious about pricing, request a quote.
-To find a hot tub near you, visit your local dealer.
+If you're curious about pricing, Get local pricing by contacting your nearest dealer.